yowlonglee/Enhanced-Powergaming-Scripts/README.md

 ## Compatibility

-The mod has support for IWD spells (from either Sword Coast Stratagems or IWDification) and for changes from Spell Revisions (Revised) and Item Revisions (Revised).
+The mod has support for IWD spells (from either Sword Coast Stratagems or IWDification), Sword Coast Stratagems, Dark Side of the Sword Coast, Song & Silence, Tome & Blood, Faith & Powers, and for changes from Spell Revisions (Revised) and Item Revisions (Revised).

-If you are installing SCS, IR(R), or SR(R), they should be installed before this mod.
+If you are installing any of the above listed mods, they should be installed before this mod.

 PLEASE NOTE: Sword Coast Stratagems is no longer required to use these scripts.

-If you are upgrading from a version of this mod prior to v2.0, I recommend uninstalling all mod components and replacing all files with the new ones before doing a fresh install.
+If you are upgrading from a version of this mod prior to v3.0, I recommend uninstalling all mod components and replacing all files with the new ones before doing a fresh install.

 ## Components